Uber Account Hacked? Here Are Your Next Steps

 Can I get my Uber account back?

-Yes, in most circumstances you can get your Uber account back.
+Yes, in most circumstances, you can get your Uber account back.
 If you still have access to the account, the first thing you should do is change the password.
 Then, contact Uber support and report any fraudulent activity.
+Complete either the form for riders or the form for drivers if you think your Uber account has been hacked.

 If you don’t have access to your account at all, you can reach out to Uber support at the following pages.